ppy/osu-wiki/news/2022-12-15-project-loved-december-2022.md

 If you don't know who [blixys](https://osu.ppy.sh/users/13015896) is, now is the time to meet them and their beautifully chaotic maps.

-Speaking in a language that mostly consists of heavily constructed rhythms, map structure and sliders, blixys shows us what they are capable of — capturing destruction and rebirth in their map *Black Lotus*.
-Using their mapping and object manipulation skills to the max, blixys successfully pulls off an jaw-dropping beatmap full of flowers and lotuses.
+Speaking in a language that mostly consists of heavily constructed rhythms, map structure, and sliders, blixys shows us what they are capable of — capturing destruction and rebirth in their map *Black Lotus*.
+Using their mapping and object manipulation skills to the max, blixys successfully pulls off a jaw-dropping beatmap full of flowers and lotuses.
 I can hear the people saying *"Beatmaps are never that serious and/or poetic, rHO!"* comments already, but if you don't believe me, take a gander and you'll see what I'm talking about 😛

 [![](/wiki/shared/news/2022-12-15-project-loved-december-2022/1423999.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})